AdityaJain0987/Re-Identification-in-a-Single-Feed/README.md

 - `yolo_detections.json`: Stores the bounding boxes for each frame.
 - `tracked_output_new.mp4`: Final video with player tracking output.
 - `tracking_results.json`: Metadata about tracked players.
+- `Report`: Deccribes what remains and how i will proceede with more time/resources.

 ---